Democratic Party of Milton Townhip

 Meeting Called to Order at 7:00 pm by Jessica Hierbaum, Chair.

 We convened as a Zoom meeting due to the Covid-19.

-Other Officers on the call: James Rospond, Treasurer; Dennis Terdy, Operations Officer, Garry Tomlinson and Marian Tomlinson, Larry Pitts, and Nancy Hopkins, Secretary.
+Other Officers on the call: James Respond, Treasurer; Dennis Terdy, Operations Officer, Gary Tomlinson and Marian Tomlinson, Larry Pitts, and Nancy Hopkins, Secretary.

 Treasurer’s Report: James Respond, Treasurer